BigDataBiology/SemiBin/README.md

 Since version 1.4, SemiBin proposes new algorithm (ensemble based DBSCAN algorithm) for binning assemblies from long reads.
 To use it, you can used the subcommands `bin_long` or pass the option  `--sequencing-type=long_read` to the `single_easy_bin` or `multi_easy_bin` subcommands.

-## Self-supervised mode

-Since version 1.3, SemiBin supports completely self-supervised learning, which bypasses the need to annotate contigs with MMSeqs2.
-In benchmarks, self-supervised learning is both faster (4x faster; using only 11% of RAM at peak) and generates 8.3-21.5% more high-quality bins compared to the version tested in the [manuscript](https://www.nature.com/articles/s41467-022-29843-y)
-To use it, pass the option `--training-mode=self` to the `single_easy_bin` or `multi_easy_bin` subcommands.

 ## Easy single/co-assembly binning mode